Shagai

 Shagai games are especially popular during the Mongolian summer holiday of Naadam.
 In shagai dice, the rolled shagai generally land on one of four sides: horse, camel, sheep or goat.
 A fifth side, cow, is possible on uneven ground.

 Mongolians still exchange shagai today as tokens of friendship.
 The shagai may be kept in a little pouch.

 In addition, Mongolians (usually male) also collect wolf shagai (in this case the calcaneus rather than the astragalus), which are viewed as good-luck tokens, presumably due to the bone's superficial resemblance to the male genitalia.

 Divination

-In fortunetelling, four shagai are rolled on the ground; the two convex sides, horse and sheep, are considered lucky, with horse being the luckiest.
-The sides with concave indents, goat and camel, are deemed unlucky; rolling all four sides on one throw is considered indicative of very good fortune.
+In fortunetelling, four shagai are rolled on the ground; the two convex sides, horse and camel, are considered lucky, with horse being the luckiest.
+The sides with concave indents, sheep and goat, are deemed unlucky; rolling all four sides on one throw is considered indicative of very good fortune.